MTES-MCT/qualicharge/docs/schemas.md

   [AFIREV's list of identifiers](https://afirev.fr/en/list-of-assigned-identifiers/) and [rules to define them](https://afirev.fr/en/general-informations/).
 - `id_station_itinerance`: similarly to `id_pdc_itinerance` this unique
-  roaming-ready identifier applies for charging stations (not points of charge).
+  roaming-ready identifier applies for charging stations (not charge points).

 The Qualicharge API **will not** accept \* nor any usual separator.
 Make sure to remove all separators before sending IDs through the API.